mysociety/writetothem/README.md

 compile them, `cd` to the `web/static` directory and run `compass compile`.
 If you are making frequent changes, `compass watch` will watch the directory for changes and recompile when necessary.

+## Acknowledgements

+Thanks to [Browserstack](https://www.browserstack.com/) who let us use their web-based cross-browser testing tools for this project.